UNopenGIS/qmp/docs/en/index.md

 # Quick Mapping Project (QMP)

-> We create maps with generative AI.
+> We co-create with generative AI.
 > It's easy to be brave enough to map.

 - [concepts](concepts.md): Concepts on QMP